Customizing

 }

-Or used after compiling with inline HTML styles to customize specific elements on-the-fly:
+You can use the variables with inline HTML styles to customize individual elements on-the-fly:

 <h1 style="--h1-fs:4rem;">Hello world!</h1>